-Why is Kashmir's 'special status' under threat in India? - BBC News
+Why a special law on Kashmir is controversial

-Article 35A allows the legislature of Indian-administered Kashmir to define the state's "permanent residents" and what distinguishes them.
+Article 35A of the constitution allows the legislature of Indian-administered Kashmir to define the state's "permanent residents" and what distinguishes them.
 It applies to all of Indian-administered Kashmir, including Jammu and Ladakh.

-All identified residents are issued a permanent resident certificate, which entitles them to special benefits related to employment, scholarships etc. But the biggest advantage for permanent residents is that only they have the right to own and, therefore, buy, property in the state.
+All identified residents are issued a permanent resident certificate, which entitles them to special benefits related to employment, scholarships and other privileges.
+But the biggest advantage for permanent residents is that only they have the right to own and, therefore, buy, property in the state.

 The state legislature can also alter the definition of a permanent resident or other aspects of the law by a two-thirds majority.